rflandau/Orv/README.md

 If you know that your tree will grow quickly (at least initially), you can start it "with a hoard".
 Rather than starting a vault by creating a vk with height 0, start the node with an arbitrary height, thus allowing the vk to subsume other vks without vying for root control.

+# Other Design Decisions

+## Depth-less Hierarchy and Cycles

+The original design allowed for trees of arbitrary height and width, completely self-organizing naturally as machines joined.
+However, because our routing is only next-hop, this would make cycle detection *really* hard and/or expensive.

+Echoing...

+## Depth versus Height

+A key trade-off is whether we measure a node's depth (its distance from the root) or we measure a node's height (its distance from the lowest vk in the vault).

+### Asking to increase the height on vk join

+.

+### Lazy Depth/Height Knowledge

+Our current design broadcasts height changes down the branch with the root that took over as total root.
+This is some degree of antithetical to our bubble-up philosophy.

+Another approach would be to force vks to request up the tree when a vk wants to join it.
+This would allow the root to approve new height changes and allow vk's lazily learn about their actual height.

+## A note on security

+One of our core assumptions is cooperation.
+This, of course, is not in anyway realistic

+... after discovery, key exchange.
+The vault could be used to pass around public keys, providing a second source of possible "truth" against MitM attacks.
+These can be self-signed for fully decentralized or rely on a PKI if Orv is used internally or by the controlling interest.

 ## Description of project topic, goals, and tasks